graphdeco-inria/nerfshop/README.md

 cmake --build build --config RelWithDebInfo -j
 ```

-Run nerfshop from (or ensure that the working directory of the executable is) the cloned repository root.

 ### Notes on Linux

 If CUDA is not on your PATH, you can modify `~/.bashrc` or `~/.zshrc` (or any other shell configuration with) by adding the following lines: